michaelohagan/chembiohub-site/_posts/2014-09-30-chembiocrunch-a-data-management-tool.md

 **We decided the needs of the bench scientist had to come first in order to build a community around ChemBio Hub**

-One frequent challenge we encountered when talking to scientists is summarised in this diagram:

 Data is copied and pasted between different tools and Excel templates, calculated results may then be stored in a shared drive, database etc.
 Advantages of this approach include:
 - Familiarity and good documentation for the tools used